TeamBipartite/bipartite-gemm/README.md

 # CSC485b Fall 2024 A2
 Johnathan Warawa & Emily Martins

+# Prerequisites
+You should have a functional CUDA environment installed with a GPU of compute capability 7.5 or higher.
+Our code is best optimized for the Turing architecture, but has been tested to work on Ampere.

+OpenBLAS is helpful for checking correctness of output, but not necessary.
+See the 'Build' section for more details.

 # Build
 A makefile is provided in  the top-level directory which handles building the application.